Creswell, Derbyshire

-Creswell is a former mining village located in the Bolsover district of Derbyshire, England.
+Creswell is a village located in the Bolsover district of Derbyshire, England.
 At the 2011 Census population details were included in the civil parish of Elmton-with-Creswell.
 Today it is best known for Creswell Crags and its model village.
-In September 1950 Creswell Colliery was the scene of one of the worst post-nationalisation mining disasters.
 Elmton Common is an area of allotments for the township of Creswell.
+The village was a mining village.

 Local Government services are provided by Elmton-with-Creswell Parish Council, Bolsover District Council and Derbyshire County Council.

+Toponymy

+The name of Creswell is Anglo Saxon in origin meaning watercress and well meaning stream or spring.